waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # PC Inventory
 - **Box 1:**
   - Hestia (MAGBY), Lv15, Female

-# Azalea Town Investigation Log
-- **Hypothesis 1:** The Team Rocket Grunt at the Slowpoke Well is the story trigger.
-  - **Test:** Interact with the object at (18, 9).
-  - **Result:** It was a Slowpoke, not a Grunt.
-Dialogue was "Yawn?".
-  - **Conclusion:** Hypothesis failed due to a hallucination.
-The trigger is not a Grunt.
-- **Hypothesis 2:** Kurt will provide information about the Slowpoke situation.
-  - **Test:** Talk to Kurt at (3, 2) in his house.
-  - **Result:** Kurt's dialogue was only about making Poké Balls from Apricorns.
-  - **Conclusion:** Hypothesis failed.
-Kurt is not the immediate trigger for the Slowpoke Well event.
-- **Hypothesis 3:** A Youngster at (8, 9) might have information.
-  - **Test:** Talk to the Youngster.
-  - **Result:** He mentioned that the 'CHARCOAL MAN's POKéMON can CUT down trees.'
-This is a major clue.
-  - **Conclusion:** The Charcoal Man, likely found at the Charcoal Kiln (21, 13), is the next person to investigate.
-- **Hypothesis 4:** The Black Belt at (2, 3) in the Charcoal Kiln is the 'Charcoal Man'.
-  - **Test:** Talk to the Black Belt.
-  - **Result:** His dialogue ('You chased off TEAM ROCKET...') contradicts the current game state.
-  - **Conclusion:** Hypothesis failed.
-He is not the immediate story trigger.
-- **Hypothesis 5:** The Youngster at (6, 4) in the Charcoal Kiln is the 'Charcoal Man' or has information.
-  - **Test:** Talk to the Youngster.
-  - **Result:** He gave me CHARCOAL as a thank you, but no information about the Slowpoke situation.
-  - **Conclusion:** Hypothesis failed.
-He is not the immediate story trigger.
-- When a pathfinding tool reports 'No path found' multiple times, even after attempting to reset the map state (like leaving and re-entering), the path is genuinely blocked.
-Do not get stuck in a loop of re-attempting the same path.
-Pivot to a new target or strategy.
-- Double-check tool outputs.
-A quick glance can lead to misinterpreting success as failure, wasting turns on flawed assumptions.
-- **Tool Input Verification:** Before concluding a tool is broken (e.g., `find_path` returning 'No path found'), I must first verify that my inputs and assumptions are correct.
-Pathing to an 'unseen' tile is an invalid input, as the tool correctly treats them as impassable.
-My strategy must adapt to the tool's logic.
-- **EXECUTION DISCIPLINE:** I must ensure my actions perfectly match my plan.
-A recent critique highlighted a failure where I was hallucinating tool names instead of calling my actual, defined tools (like `select_move`).
-This is a critical lapse and wastes turns.
-I must always use the correct, existing tools for their intended purpose.
-- **Phone Call (Hiker ANTHONY):** Called again to say there are 'tons of DUNSPARCE' in DARK CAVE, and that they are timid and not found near strong POKéMON.
-- **Tool Debugging Verification:** When debugging a tool that fails on a specific map, the final verification test for the fix MUST be performed on that same map.
-A fix for one scenario (e.g., ledges) may not address the root cause of failure in another scenario (e.g., a genuinely blocked path).
-- **Map vs. Tool:** If a pathfinding tool consistently reports 'No path found' on a visually simple map, do not immediately assume the tool is broken.
-The map layout itself may be deceptive.
-Use debug logging or manual movement to verify the raw traversability of the path before attempting to fix the tool.
-- **GENTLEMAN in Game Corner:** Mentioned teaching BLIZZARD to his POKéMON after getting enough coins, confirming TMs are available as prizes.
-- **Phone Call (Juggler IRWIN):** Called to introduce himself and wants to be friends.
-- **Phone Call (Youngster JOEY):** Called for a rematch on Route 30.
-- **Proactive Stunning:** To avoid wasting turns on failed interactions with moving NPCs, the default strategy must be to use `stun_npc` to freeze them in place *before* attempting to approach and talk to them.
-- **Execution Discipline (Battle):** Double-check the selected move on the screen before pressing 'A' to confirm.
-An execution error led to using ROLLOUT instead of the intended MAGNITUDE, locking me into a multi-turn move.
-Careful confirmation prevents such mistakes.

 # High-Priority Task: Tool Repair
 - **`select_move` Tool is CRITICALLY BROKEN.**